LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 Storing dates in YEAR, MONTH, DAY format helps remove this ambiguity.
 Let's look at this issue a bit closer.

-For instance this is a spreadsheet representing insect counts that were taken every few days over the summer of 2001, and things went something like this:
+For instance, in a spreadsheet representing insect counts recorded every few days over the summer of 2001, the data displayed as shown below in Column A:

 ![So, so ambiguous, it's even confusing Excel](../fig/6_excel_dates_2.jpg)